Jump to a Section:

 - ACT 11th grade (beginning in 2017, 11th grade students will take the SAT instead of the ACT)

 CMAS testing time is comparable to previous tests in Colorado.
 Overall, the estimated amount of testing time on CMAS is expected to be less than 1.5% of typical students' total instructional time.

-In spring 2015, PARCC shortened the length of its math and English language arts tests and condensed the tests into one window.
+In spring 2015, the math and English language arts tests were shortened and the administration of the tests was condensed into one window.
 As a result, testing time will be reduced by approximately 90 minutes for all students 3rd through 9th grade.

 When will the tests be given?

-In the 2015-2016 school year, CMAS assessments for third through ninth graders will take place from April 11–29.
+In the 2015-2016 school year, CMAS assessments for third through ninth graders will take place from April 11–29, 2016.
 However, the Colorado Department of Education will allow districts to begin testing one to three weeks early if they cannot complete testing within the allotted timeframe due to limitations on the number of computers or other devices needed for testing.
-The college entrance and preparatory exams taken by 11th and 10th graders, respectively, will be taken in the spring of 2016, but specific dates are yet to be determined.

 Who developed the new English language arts and mathematics assessments?